thednp/vite-uni-rpc/README.md

     return `Hello ${name}!`;
   },
   { // set a series of cache options

-    cache: {
-      ttl: 5000, // Time to live: how many miliseconds to keep the cache
+    ttl: 10000, // Time to live: how many miliseconds to keep the cache
-      invalidateKeys: []; // when this function is executed, it will automatically invalidate these keys };
+    invalidateKeys: []; // when this function is executed, it will automatically invalidate these keys }
-  }
 );
 ```